BawdyAnarchist/quBSD/Future_Development.md

 	Expand install options
 		Can select to merge zroot and zusr with other existing dataset/mount

+	- Double check the install script that it copies qb-ivpn to 0net

 ### BEST PRACTICES / CLEANUP

+qb-stat
+	- #default is showing up as a jail.
+Remove lines that start with #

 - net-firewall pf.conf might not be fully generalized for routerIP.
 	- basically, exec.created relies on setting the last number to "1".